maritime-web/BalticWeb-Docker/README.md

 	$ ./undeploy.sh

-If you want to remove the containers after they have been stopped do
+If you want to stop the containers and then remove them do

 	$ ./undeploy.sh full